LionWeb-io/lionweb-csharp/README.md

 * On every push to branch for which a Pull Request exists.
 * When a commit (on any branch) is tagged.
+    If restoring, building, and running all tests is successful, then NuGet packages (for) `LionWeb-CSharp` and `LionWeb-CSharp-Generator` are published with the tag as version identification.

 ## License